jagged3dge/trakkly/docs/DECISIONS.md

 - Context: We want a predictable Git workflow with environments and feature isolation.
 - Decision: Initialize Git with three long-lived branches: `main` (prod), `stage` (staging), `dev` (integration).
 Develop via `feature/<name>` branches off `dev`.
 Use Conventional Commits (e.g., `feat:`, `fix:`, `docs:`, `build:`) and small atomic commits.
 Merge via PRs into `dev`, then promote to `stage` and `main`.
 - Consequences: Clear promotion path across environments; encourages clean history and release notes.

+## ADR-0008: Licensing Policy
+- Status: Accepted
+- Context: We initially planned MIT, but the project will be private and proprietary for now.
+- Decision: Use a Proprietary, all-rights-reserved license.
+Source code is not licensed for public reuse or distribution.
+Licensing terms may be revisited before public release.
+- Consequences: Private repository; contributors require explicit permission; update documentation and headers accordingly.